Luther College (Saskatchewan): IB Program

 Luther College High School offers the IB diploma programme.
 Students have the option to take the full IB diploma or IB courses to their selection.
 The programme is open to all students and there are no entrance exams or minimum averages required.
 Although there are required pre-requisite courses for entering taking IB courses.
 Typically, the prerequisite courses are the regular Saskatchewan grade 10 courses that correspond to the IB level courses (ex. science 10 is needed for IB chemistry).
 However, IB Math and French are an exception.
 IB math requires pre-IB math 10 to be taken.
 IB French requires French 10 and 20 or Français immersion 10 to be taken.
 The mean IB diploma score at Luther College High School is 33/45 points.
-The IB programme coordinator is currently Derek Frostad.
+The IB programme coordinator is currently Sarah Stone.